leshec/scrabble/README.md

 4) fix stuff the test shows fails
 5) add the triple letter feature:
 Find the highest scoring word if any one of the letters can score triple.
-6) Maybe modularise the functions into a lib.rs project structure
+6) maybe modularise the functions into a lib.rs project structure
+7) pull out and make a little tool to check if substring is a permutation contained in a larger string: that could be useful on its own. e.g. "bat" is a valid substring permutation from "abstract"

 **Extension ideas**
 1) make a basic CLI app using clap that I could use to beat friends/computer at Scrabble: